Find out more about SWOT Analysis,

 SWOT Analysis is a useful technique for understanding your Strengths and Weaknesses, and for identifying both the Opportunities open to you and the Threats you face.

-Used in a business context, a SWOT Analysis helps you carve a sustainable niche in your market.
+Used in a business context, it helps you carve a sustainable niche in your market.
 Used in a personal context , it helps you develop your career in a way that takes best advantage of your talents, abilities and opportunities.

 What makes SWOT particularly powerful is that, with a little thought, it can help you uncover opportunities that you are well placed to exploit.
 And by understanding the weaknesses of your business, you can manage and eliminate threats that would otherwise catch you unawares.